OleHolmNielsen/Niflheim_system/docs/OmniPath.rst

 * 2nd and 3rd Gen AMD EPYC Processors (Rome, Milan)

 Please note that older processors are **not supported**.
-However, the OmniPath adapter may well work on older Xeon servers, even though it's not officially supported by Intel.
+However, the Omni-Path_ adapter may well work on older Xeon servers, even though it's not officially supported by Intel.
-For example, we have tested OmniPath on an old *Sandy Bridge* server successfully.
+For example, we have tested Omni-Path_ on an old *Sandy Bridge* server successfully.

-Also note that **OmniPath software versions must be identical** on all compute nodes, or at most differ by 1 minor version (such as 10.6 and 10.5).
+Also note that **Omni-Path_ software versions must be identical** on all compute nodes, or at most differ by 1 minor version (such as 10.6 and 10.5).
 Documentation???

 The following software installation packages are available for an Intel ® Omni-Path Fabric: